The government wants the public to take several political messages out of the Intergenerational Report (IGR) Joe Hockey is releasing on Thursday.

 This fourth IGR is, like the one then-treasurer Wayne Swan issued in 2010, a document that’s much more heavily laced with politics than the first or second were.
 The opposition is already attacking it on this ground.

 Shadow treasurer Chris Bowen says it will be a “politicised” document designed to salvage the government’s “failed unfair budget”.
 “The Treasurer has recently claimed that the IGR was ‘independent analysis’ but the Treasury confirmed during Senate estimates last week that all key elements of the IGR are matters for the Treasurer,” Bowen says.

 The report outlines three scenarios about the deficit.

-Under Labor policy, by 2054-55 the deficit would have reached nearly 12% of GDP, and the ratio of payments to GDP would have been on track to reach 37%.
+Under Labor policy (modified by Coalition decisions in the 2013 budget update), by 2054-55 the deficit would have reached nearly 12% of GDP, and the ratio of payments to GDP would have been on track to reach 37%.

 Under what’s been already legislated by this government, the deficit would almost halve to 6% of GDP by 2054-55.

 The policy scenario the government had originally proposed had the deficit moving to a sustained surplus from 2019-20.